Open Now

 3. Noisy tank

-Banging or hissing sounds could mean trouble from the heating element or a build-up of sediment from the water inside the tank.
+If you hear banging or hissing, it might mean there’s an issue with the heating element or a build-up of sediment in the tank.

 A build-up of minerals may start to grow and act like rocks floating inside your unit.
 When they hit the pipework, you will hear banging or other sounds.